Brandon Valenzuela

-Brandon Ivar Valenzuela (born October 2, 2000) is a Mexican professional baseball catcher for the Toronto Blue Jays of Major League Baseball.
+Brandon Ivar Valenzuela (born October 2, 2000) is a Mexican professional baseball catcher for the Toronto Blue Jays of Major League Baseball (MLB).
+He made his MLB debut in 2026.

+Career

+San Diego Padres

 Valenzuela signed with the San Diego Padres as an amateur free agent on July 2, 2017.
 While playing for the San Antonio Missions, he was named the Texas League's player of the month for June 2024.

+Toronto Blue Jays

-On July 31, 2025, the Padres traded Valenzuela to the Toronto Blue Jays for Will Wagner.
-After the 2025 season, the Blue Jays added Valenzuela to their 40-man roster.
+On July 31, 2025, the Padres traded Valenzuela to the Toronto Blue Jays in exchange for Will Wagner.
+He made 26 appearances for the Triple-A Buffalo Bisons, batting .207/.295/.370 with three home runs and 12 RBI.
+On November 6, the Blue Jays added Valenzuela to their 40-man roster to prevent him from reaching minor league free agency.

+The Blue Jays optioned Valenzuela to Triple-A Buffalo to begin the 2026 season.
+On April 4, 2026, Valenzuela was promoted to the major leagues for the first time after Alejandro Kirk was placed on the injured list.
+He made his major league debut the following day.
+On April 10, Valenzuela hit his first career major league home run off of Simeon Woods Richardson in a 10–4 win over the Minnesota Twins.